Path length: 13.25 miles

 The tornado weakened to an EF-2 in Lamar County, AL. It traveled 4.56 miles near Molloy.
 Two homes lost their roof.
 Two wooden barns were destroyed.
 Two mobile homes were moved off their foundation.
 Several huge trees were uprooted.

-Damage Photos via NWS Jackson
+Radar and Damage Photos via NWS Jackson